Hedge Funds versus Family Offices – are they really so different?

 - Portfolio Management – a hedge fund may have an investment strategy with a timeline in terms of nanoseconds.
 A family office might have an investment strategy with a timeline in terms of centuries.

-- Philanthropy – not a topic that is covered at all in our hedge fund program.
-It is often a crucial part of a family office’s purpose and structure – in extreme cases the principals of a family office may want to give away all of their wealth.
+- Philanthropy – is not a topic that is covered at all in our hedge fund program.
+It is often a crucial part of a family office’s purpose and structure – in extreme cases, the principals of a family office may want to give away all of their wealth.
 Philanthropy can be impacted by family relationships as different generations have different desires and modes of interacting with charities – Next Gen family members

 - are more focused on seeing the results of their giving